-Problems occurring after your computer and application software are operating correctly often indicate an equipment failure.
+Problems occurring after your computer and application software are operating correctly can indicate either a software or equipment failure.
 Additional problems might include a missing or corrupted device driver file or some other associated file.
-Follow these instructions to solve any problems you might have.
+Your first step should be to determine when the problem started.
+Have you added any new hardware, software, drivers, etc.?
+Keep this information in mind as you try the following steps.